mitranim/espo/docs/html/partials/overview.md

 Source <span class="fa fa-github"></span>
 </a>

-Utilities for stateful and OO programming: mutations, inheritance/mixins, queing.
+Utilities for stateful, OO, and reactive programming: mutations, inheritance/mixins, queing, reactive data sources, implicit subscriptions.
 Work in progress.

 See the sibling library
 <a href="http://mitranim.com/fpx/" target="_blank">`fpx`</a>